LavaLite/framework/src/Litepie/Settings/readme.md

-This is a Laravel 5 package that provides settings management facility for lavalite framework.
+Lavalite package that provides settings management facility for the cms.

 ## Installation